holepunchto/bare/docs/threat-model.md

 Still, note the wording carefully.
 It is native code that can do this rather than just the embedder, and native code is a much bigger group, so choose your addons with that in mind.

 There is one more wrinkle.
 Seals lift when a process is torn down, but built-in registrations never do, so the list only ever grows.
 A sealed process that starts late in a long-lived app inherits everything that was registered before it.
+The list is also keyed by name and the newest registration wins, so a late one under a name that is already taken takes it over for every process that looks it up afterwards.
+Names change hands, in other words, rather than the list simply getting longer.

 ## What is a wall and what is not